I love Lucy..actress, model, business woman, and DREAMER

 “I love Lucy” is one of those things I could watch over and over.
-The episode of the candy dipping, selling Vitameatavegamin, stomping grapes, and when she had to ride the subway with a loving
+The episode of the candy dipping, selling Vitameatavegamin, stomping grapes, and when she had to ride the subway with a lovingimg_0811

 cup stuck on her head are classic.